Skip to content

 description: this check ensures that the table is not empty

-query: SELECT count(*) > 1 FROM dataset.player_count
+query: SELECT count(*) > 1 FROM dataset.player_stats

 @bruin */

-SELECT name, count(*)
+SELECT name, count(*) AS player_count

 FROM dataset.players